Tiantian-H/vibrational_lifetime/README.md

 cd <working_file>
 git clone https://github.com/Tiantian-H/vibrational_lifetime.git
 ```
+## Alternatively : directly use the file called lifetime_example_file on the exoweb
+There's already a copy of the above-mentioned repository on the exoweb.
+You can use it instead of making a new clone.
+In this case, <working_file> equals to lifetime_example_file.

 ## Install Dependancies

 (Usage for the first time only)

 Please use the following Linux commands to install the packages needed for this project if they haven't been installed before.

 Take the library called glob as an example.